-Several estimators targeting scalar-on-function regression model with multiple functional covariates address global sparsity to achieve functional variable selection \citep{pannu1, collazos, cheng}. \cite{gertheiss} proposed a sparsity-smoothness estimator to obtain a parsimonious model based on functional generalization of group lasso penalty \citep{meier}, while \cite{matsui} and \cite{mingotti} suggested alternative functional regularizations.
+Several estimators targeting scalar-on-function regression model with multiple functional covariates address global sparsity to achieve variable selection (\citet{pannu1, collazos, cheng}). \cite{gertheiss} proposed a sparsity-smoothness estimator to obtain a parsimonious model based on functional generalization of group lasso penalty (\citet{meier}), while \cite{matsui} and \cite{mingotti} suggested alternative functional regularizations.
 However, these estimators without concerning local sparsity can only facilitate the interpretability with respect to variable selection.
-With increasing attention to coefficient interpretability, more methods aim to preserve local sparsity of functional coefficient \citep{james, zhou}.
-The sparse estimation of functional coefficient is reformulated to variable selection in basis function representation of linear regression with various regularizations. \cite{wangh} leveraged group bridge \citep{huang}, allowing for overlap between small subregions to induce zero-subregion coefficient estimates, and \cite{lin} proposed an estimator based on the functional generalization of SCAD penalty.
-In functional linear classification problems, \cite{park} employed functional $\ell_{1}$-type penalty with smoothness constraints.
-These approaches can identify zero subregions and obtain nice asymptotic properties, but both primarily target a single functional covariate.
-To the best of our knowledge, \cite{tu} and \cite{tu1} incorporated the notion of global and local sparsity for multiple functional covariates, while depending on concave group bridge penalty and pitching in other related functional scenarios such as logistics functional regression and time-varying functional regression models for longitudinal data.
+With increasing attention to coefficient interpretability, more methods aim to preserve local sparsity of functional coefficient (\citet{james, zhou}).
+The sparse estimation of functional coefficient is reformulated to parametric variable selection in basis function representation of linear regression with various regularizations. \cite{wangh} and \cite{lin} proposed an estimator based on the group bridge and functional generalization of SCAD penalty, respectively.
+These approaches can identify zero subregions with nice asymptotic properties, but both primarily target a single functional covariate. \cite{tu} and \cite{tu1} extended the group bridge penalty to multiple functional covariates with binary and functional responses rather than scalar responses, while the suboptimal local solution due to the non-convex penalty could be a concern.

 In this paper, we propose a novel functional adaptive double-sparsity (FadDoS) estimator, which can achieve global sparsity via functional variable selection and local sparsity via sparse coefficient estimation simultaneously in scalar-on-function regression models with multiple functional covariates.
 The combination of global and local sparsity is termed double-sparsity.
 The proposed estimator achieves double-sparsity through functional generalization of sparse group lasso and adaptive penalization.
 By solving an optimization problem that incorporates regularization and smoothing splines in a single convex objective function, we can provide the estimates of coefficient functions with nice double-sparsity and smoothness control.
 The benefit of convexity is the guarantee of converging to a local minimum during model fitting.